nre-learning/nrelabs-curriculum/lessons/lesson-25/stage4/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 0)">Run this snippet</button>

-A new routing instance is created in the vQFX to simulate a neighboring device.
-Interface xe-0/0/1 and xe-0/0/2 is bridged together, so on vQFX we can ping to 192.168.10.2, which is the IP address in the routing instance "VR".
-Let's verify it.
+We simulate a neighboring device by creating a new routing instance in the vQFX.
+Interface xe-0/0/1 and xe-0/0/2 is connected together, so on vQFX we can ping from the master routing instance to 192.168.10.2, which is the IP address in the routing instance "VR".
+Let's try to verify it:

 ```
 ping 192.168.10.2 count 3
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx', 1)">Run this snippet</button>

+#### Create ACL via JET
 Now, we use the JET firewall API to create a new firewall filter call "filter-by-jet".
-The filter contains two terms, the first is to log and permit ICMP traffic, and the last explicit term is to log and discard all traffic.
+This filter contains two terms, the first one is to log and permit ICMP traffic, and the last one is to log and discard all traffic.

 ```
 fw_stub = firewall_service_pb2_grpc.AclServiceStub(channel)